 No one will remove any exhibit from the fairgrounds prior to release time.
-If exhibits are taken before release time, premium is forfeited, unless written approval from the 4-H Council is received prior to entry.
+If exhibits are taken before release time, a fine will be enforced, unless written approval from the 4-H Council is received prior to entry.

 SECTION I - CONTESTS